TuronLab/PoseDetection/README.md

 # Models for Pose Detection

-For this approach, we have used the pre-trained models weights files using the scripts provided [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/models).
+For this approach, I have used the pre-trained models weights files using the scripts provided [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/models).
 This models, based in the architecture described in [Zhe Cao, et al.](https://arxiv.org/abs/1611.08050), has been trained for two different datasets: [COCO](https://cocodataset.org/#keypoints-2018), and [MPI](http://human-pose.mpi-inf.mpg.de/).
 The model trained for COCO, produces 18 points, and MPII, produces 15.
-For this application, we have decided to use MPII model, because it has cross country skiers in the dataset.
+For this application, I have decided to use MPII model, because it has cross country skiers in the dataset.

 # Model for Person Detection

-For the recognition of people in images, we have used the pre-trained model YOLOv3-spp that you can download [here](https://pjreddie.com/darknet/yolo/).
+For the recognition of people in images, I have used the pre-trained model YOLOv3-spp that you can download [here](https://pjreddie.com/darknet/yolo/).